 - Pour in the red wine along with the stock bring to a simmer.

-- Add two sprigs of thyme and the bay leaf.
+- Return the cheeks to the pot and add two sprigs of thyme and the bay leaf.
 Season.

 - Cover and cook in the oven for 3-4hrs (160°C)

-- Remove from the oven, shred the ox cheeks with forks and serve with buttery mash potato and greens.
+- Remove from the oven and serve with buttery mash potato and greens.

 The amount of stock reduction may vary so keen an eye on it and top up/reduce down accordingly.